pkp/pkp-docs/translating-guide/en/translate-software.md

 ![](./assets/translating-guide-weblate-projects.png)

-## How content is organized in Weblate
+## How Content is Organized in Weblate

 Content is organized into **Projects**, **Components**, and **Strings**.